College Search

 Website Program website

-The University of Oklahoma’s Sooner Works is a comprehensive integrated program for students with an intellectual or developmental disability who desire a postsecondary experience on a college campus.
-Sooner Works started the fall of 2019.
-The program is a four-year certificate program offering a college experience to prepare participants for competitive employment and independent living through a combination of coursework and career exploration.
+The University of Oklahoma’s Sooner Works is a four-year comprehensive integrated program for students with an intellectual or developmental disability who desire a postsecondary experience on a college campus.
 Students in Sooner Works live on campus and take traditional university courses in conjunction with courses specific to Sooner Works.
-In addition, students will participate in internships and social organizations on the beautiful University of Oklahoma campus.
+In addition, students participate in internships and social organizations on the beautiful University of Oklahoma campus.
+Students graduate from OU with a certificate in Integrated Community Studies Certificate.
+To purpose of Sooner Works is to prepare young adults with intellectual disabilities for successful adult outcomes, which includes obtaining integrated employment, developing essential skills necessary for independent living, enhancing academic skills, and becoming contributing members of their community.

 General